sobamask22/DeliverySchedule-Power-BI/README.md

 - DAX (Data Analysis Expressions): Creation of KPIs and dynamic filters

 - Data Modeling: Establishing relationships between tables for accurate filtering

+## Challenges Faced
+One of the biggest challenges was initial data collection.
+As the project evolved, I realized additional columns such as Price and Order Late? were essential for deeper insights.
+Another recurring issue was inconsistent data entry.
+Despite clear instructions to fill in every cell, some contributors bypassed this, leaving gaps in the dataset.
+During periods when I was away on holiday, I often returned to find missing or incomplete entries.
+Chasing down the missing information proved difficult, as many colleagues either didn’t recall the details or hadn’t recorded them properly.

 ## Personal Note: